-The AC 2019-2020 administration of the assessment was from the first offering of EDUC 7100, so no historical data are available from previous years.
+The AC 2019-2020 administration of the assessment was from the first offering of EDUC 7100.
 In AC 2019-2020, the target was met.
 Analysis of AC 2019-2020 results showed that while the cumulative mean of scores was above benchmark (μ = 86.9%), students made errors in properly using APA style for citations and in following assignment directions.
 86.7%% of students exceeded the benchmark score.
-For AC 2019-2020, the areas in which students scored the most points was in Sampling, Methods of Data Collection, Non-Experimental Designs, and Conducting Means-End Analysis.
+For AC 2019-2020, the areas in which students scored the most points were in Sampling, Methods of Data Collection, Non- Experimental Designs, and Conducting Means-End Analysis.
 The areas in which students scored the least points were Experimental Designs, Validity, and Inferential Statistics.
 The rubric area in which students lost the greatest number of points was writing appropriate research questions and identifying and applying specific characteristics of qualitative, quantitative, and mixed methods research.
+Based on these changes, in AC 2020-2021, the target was met.